Undivided Resources

 Allow a lot of time for talking to your child to elicit their consent.
 They may need to understand why they need to do it, along with a really great reward to look forward to, and a lot of praise for being brave.

-Specialized Teaching and Resources
+Specialized teaching and resources

-You can also talk to your school about using curriculum materials that include modifications for students with disabilities such as Positive Prevention Plus.
+You can also talk to your school about using curriculum materials that include modifications for students with disabilities, such as Positive Prevention Plus.

 If you can’t find a class, there are a number of books that can guide your conversation with your child.
 It’s especially helpful to have pictures for visual learners to assist them in identifying body parts that are private.
 Here are a few examples: